stevegt/grid-cli/v2/doc/999-TODO.md

 # TODO List for Implementing PromiseGrid Kernel

-## Message Structure DONE
-- DONE Define a `Message` structure where the promise is the first element in `Parms`.
-  - DONE Prerequisite: None

-- Ensure that the message format allows for the leading hash to be used as a promise hash, followed by the module hash and arguments.
-  - DONE Prerequisite: Define a `Message` structure

 ## Cache Design and Lookup
 - Ensure that the cache uses filesystem separators (`/`) between each key component and URL-encodes the arguments.
   - Prerequisite: Define a `Message` structure